brianaguirre/brianaguirre.github.io/about.md

   creditlink: http://mademistakes.com
 ---

 Hi, my name is Brian N. Aguirre Parada.
 I am a <strong>Math</strong> and <strong>Computer Science</strong> major at Northern Virginia Community College.
-I have been accepted to <strong>UVA's School of Engineering</strong>, but I am currently applying to a couple of other schools in California.</p>
+I have been accepted to [**UVA's School of Engineering**], but I am currently applying to a couple of other schools in California.

-<p>Currently, in addition to have been the founder of the first Computer Science club at NOVA, I am working on founding a non-profit that specilizes in helping other immigrants attend college by founding scholarships and grants that are not legal-status based.
+Currently, in addition to have been the founder of the first Computer Science club at NOVA, I am working on founding a non-profit that specilizes in helping other immigrants attend college by founding scholarships and grants that are not legal-status based.
-Here is a <a href="resume.pdf"> <strong>resume </strong></a> for my recent work.</p>
+Here is a <a href="resume.pdf"> <strong>resume</strong></a> for my recent work.

 ## Some facts about me: